moding-il/bizdoc.core/README.md

   </mat-form-field>
 ```

-You can assign an icon to the from from any of the [Material Icons](https://material.io/tools/icons).
+Assign an icon to the from from any of the [Material Icons](https://material.io/tools/icons).

 ### Type